 - There are any conflicts of interest which may, or appear to, impair the independence of the services that you will be providing.

-- Negotiation and agreement of consultancy contract: We will prepare a contract for the planned activity, based on the information you provided in the Costing & Proposal Form.
+- Negotiation and agreement of a contract: We will prepare a contract for the planned activity, based on the information you have provided.
 In some instances, the client will prefer to use their own contract and we will review any such client-issued contract.
 It is important to note that:

 - As the University's standard contract includes standard terms and conditions, we will ordinarily be able to generate a contract and progress to 'sign off' quickly.

 - As client contracts may include non-standard terms and conditions, they will require detailed scrutiny and may necessitate negotiation between you, the client and Research Services.
 The terms that frequently require discussion are those relating to ownership and access to existing IP, confidentiality, publication, insurance and warranties and termination.
 This may delay the agreement of the consultancy contract and thereby the start of the services rendered activity.

 - In either case, we will ensure that the contract reflects the agreed budget and covers the contractual issues described above.